derivative-maker/derivative-maker/docker/README.md

    ```
   + `BINARY_VOLUME` is the location of build artifacts and logs
   + `CACHER_VOLUME` is the mount point of the container's `/var/cache/apt-cacher-ng`
-2. To change folder names or locations use the container param `--name`
+2. To change folder names or locations use the container param `--mount`
 ### Container parameters
 - [x] Choose container parameters
 - [x] Craft a build command